jfcastro-dev/jfcastro.dev/public/blog/posts/swe-balance.md

 **Correctness**

 This is a rather straightforward one, and perhaps the most important - does the code function as intended?
 Is the application meeting its expected behavior?
 Code correctness can range from introducing minor bugs that affect the user experience, to outright incorrect results.
+Obviously, having the correct behavior for core functionality is pretty non-negotiable.
+So instead, think of this more as ironing out the edge cases & fixing bugs.

 **Performance**